AbelCoplet/CAGtrueKV/ADDITIONALREADME/llamacag-kv-cache-guide.md

 3. **Automated Document Processing**: N8N workflows can automatically submit documents for processing and later query them.

-The planned "Fresh Context Mode" is critical for these integrations, ensuring each API call gets a clean, consistent context state without any previous conversation history contaminating the responses.
+The "Fresh Context (Reload Before Query)" mode is critical for these integrations, ensuring each API call gets a clean, consistent context state without any previous conversation history contaminating the responses.

 ### Enterprise Chatbots